 It is really easy to make cupcake frosting from scratch!
 The secret is to make sure your butter is softened to room temperature so that your frosting turns out smooth.

 Step 1: Add your dry ingredients to a large

-Step 2: Add the wet ingredients to a bowl and whisk to mix them up.
+Step 2: Add the wet ingredients to a bowl and whisk them to mix them up.

 Step 3: Pour the wet ingredients into the dry ingredients and mix until the batter is "just barely mixed."
 If you overmix the batter, your cupcakes will turn out dense.